 Streets like Cumberland, Carlton, Adelphi and Clermont are sure to impress this time of year when you can photograph Brooklyn’s famous historic brownstones next to the most gorgeous trees.
-We list these gorgeous streets in our guide to the best places for photos in Brooklyn.
+We list these gorgeous streets in our guide to the best photo spots in Brooklyn.

 Are your feet blending into the leaves yet?
 Don’t forget to look down.

 We love finding a good maple tree and taking in the pinks and reds that these gorgeous trees create during fall.

 Some of the most beautiful fall foliage in NYC can be found in Fort Greene Park, like we mentioned above.
 Start your walk in the Cumberland entrance, where Cumberland St. meets DeKalb Avenue, and walk toward the lawns and paved paths.

 Going in either morning or late afternoon will give you the sun lower in the sky, creating a more dynamic fall foliage scene: